Kluvens/frontend-learning/html.md

 ### HTML block and inline elements
 - ```<div>``` - defines a division or a section in an HTML document, this is vertical to other text. - (block-level)
 - ```<span>``` - is an inline container used to mark up a part of a text, or a part of a document. - (inline)

+### HTML id attribute
+The HTML ```id``` attribute is used to specify a unique id for an HTML element.

+You cannot have more than one element with the same id in an HTML document.

+**difference between class and id:**
+A class name can be used by multiple HTML elements, while an id name must only be used by one HTML element within the page